North Sutherland Wildlife Group was formed in 2017, and originally called Tongue, Melness & Skerray Wildlife Group.

 - To set up a community Facebook group.

-Interest and enthusiasm for wildlife of the region has grown, with our Facebook group now exceeding 900 members in 2024.
-Our original aims have been achieved and we are now tackling the gap in wildlife recording in the whole of north Sutherland.
+Interest and enthusiasm for wildlife of the region has grown, with our Facebook group now exceeding 1100 members in 2025.
+Our original aims have been achieved and we are now tackling the gap in wildlife recording in the whole of north Sutherland and Caithness.
 North Sutherland Wildlife Group obtained charity status in 2020, enabling development of the group to provide more events and education opportunities.

 Purposes